Aromatherapy

 Overview:

-• Essential oils are the distillate from an aromatic plant or the oil expressed from the peel of a citrus fruit
+• Essential oils used for aromatherapy are made from the distillate from an aromatic plant or oil expressed from the peel of a citrus fruit

 Clinical Use: